 Classification: historic town

-Some other points of interest are original homes from the area including the Hezekiah Stites house (Benjamin's son) built in 1835 at 315 Stites.
-Ave, The James Morris house, built in 1804 at 3644 Eastern Ave., & the Kellogg house built in the 1830's at 3811 Eastern Ave.
-The Columbia - Tusculum Historic District also operates a historic homes tour of the Victorian Era houses that were built in the Tusculum hills in the late 1800's & early 1900's.
-There's more info on their website comumbiatusculum.org.
+Some other points of interest are original homes from the area including the Hezekiah Stites house (Benjamin's son), built in 1835 at 315 Stites Ave, The James Morris house built in 1804 at 3644 Eastern Ave, & the Kellogg house built in the 1830s at 3811 Eastern Ave.
+The Columbia - Tusculum Historic District also operates a historic homes tour of the Victorian Era houses that were constructed in the Tusculum hills in the late 1800s & early 190's.
 Another interesting sight is the Spencer Township Hall (township now defunct) that was built in 1860 at 3833 Eastern Ave.
-These days Cincinnati claims that Columbia - Tusculum is it's oldest neighborhood, despite Columbia having a history all it's own.
+These days Cincinnati claims that Columbia - Tusculum is its oldest neighborhood, despite Columbia having a history all its own.